puppeteer/puppeteer/utils/testrunner/README.md

 # TestRunner

-A test runner that is used to test Puppeteer itself.
+This test runner is used internally by Puppeteer to test Puppeteer itself.

 - testrunner is a *library*: tests are `node.js` scripts
 - parallel wrt IO operations